National Merit Scholarship Program

 For more information, visit the National Merit Scholarship Corporation (NMSC) website, see the PSAT/NMSQT Student Guide, or see the Guide to the National Merit Scholarship Program (for educators).
 NMSC is a cosponsor of the PSAT/NMSQT.

 When you take the PSAT/NMSQT or the PSAT 10 and say "yes" to our free Student Search Service®, you can help scholarship providers find you.
-We’ll also connect you to our scholarship partners, who offer over $220 million annually in scholarships to qualified low-income and minority students.
+We'll also connect you to our scholarship partners, who offer over $300 million annually in scholarships to qualified underserved students with financial need.

 If you opt in to Student Search Service and you qualify, you'll be invited to apply for scholarships in the fall of your junior year.

 Offers awards to qualified students of Asian and Pacific Islander heritage.